Ed Elf: This is function at its finest.

 If you follow our Christmas calendar in the months of November and December, your cards and packages will be ready for the off in plenty of time.
 It’s always good to send cards early so they’re not staring at you in a recriminating way every time you pass them on the worktop – and with parcels you get little choice but to have them dispatched promptly or they might not get there in time for Christmas.

 Any cards or parcels for family and friends overseas need a little more planning as they require a trip to the Post Office.
-Some of the last dates for posting certain mail to countries such as Cyprus are as early as the first week in November.
-Airmail packages (International Standard Mail) have a last cut off date for guaranteed delivery to Australia in early December.
-For Canada and the USA it is more likely to be mid-December.
-Here are more dates and countries you may wish to note from 2017, to give you a heads up for this year: Wednesday December 13: Czech Republic, Germany, Italy, Poland; Thursday December 14: Finland, Sweden; Friday December 15: Austria, Denmark, Iceland, Portugal, Netherlands, Norway, Slovakia, Spain, Switzerland; Saturday December 16: Belgium, France, Ireland, Luxembourg.
+Airmail packages (International Standard Mail & International Tracking and Signature Mail) have a last cut off date for guaranteed delivery to Australia in early December (Dec 10th 2018).
+For Canada and the USA it is mid-December (Dec 14th 2018).
+Here are more dates and countries you may wish to note for 2018, to give you a heads up for this year: Friday December 14: Czech Republic, Italy, Poland; Saturday December 15: Finland, Sweden; Monday December 17: Austria, Denmark, Germany, Iceland, Portugal, Netherlands, Norway, Slovakia, Spain, Switzerland; Tuesday December 18: Belgium, France, Ireland, Luxembourg.
 Check all the other crucial dates for posting at royalmail.com – including those for sending parcels to the armed forces.
 There’s a link to that website below.
+Please note that if you are planning to send international packages by economy rates, the cut-off dates are as early as September 2018.

 Sending Parcels Home and Abroad